SWIVELWHEEL FAQ's

 How do I adjust the front deck when attached to my tow vehicle?

 The system mounting hardware has adjustment holes to accommodate for the height in the receiver hitch on the tow vehicle.
 If the vehicle has had a lift kit installed, the system may not level properly.
+The receiver height for a Swivelwheel system needs to be between 15" to 23"

-How do I load a motorcycle, ATV, golf cart, etc, onto the deck of the Swivelwheel system?
+How do I load a Motorcycle, ATV, Golf Cart, Etc, onto the deck of the Swivelwheel system?

 The Swivelwheel-58, Swivelwheel-58DW and Swivelwheel-46 may be loaded from the rear or sides.